gavinlyonsrepo/Display_Lib_RPI/extra/doc/fonts/README.md

 | writeCharString | draws character array |
 | print | Polymorphic print class which will print out many data types |

-These methods return an error code in event of an error such as, ASCII character outside chosen fonts range, character out of screen bounds and invalid character array pointer object.

 **Adding or removing a font**

 1. Add/remove the Font data in font_data_RDL.cpp file
 2. Add/remove the pointer to font at bottom of font_data_RDL.cpp file
 3. Add/remove the associated extern pointer declaration in the font_data_RDL.hpp file
 4. Add/remove the font from the enum 'display_Font_name_e' in the font_data_RDL.hpp
 5. Add/remove the font enum name from the switch case in function 'setFont' in font_data_RDL.cpp
 6. re-compile and re-install library.

-The new ASCII font must have following font structure.
+A new ASCII font must have following font structure.
 First 4 bytes are control bytes followed by vertically addressed font data.

 ```